Cal9233/xiobook_tool/Tasks.md

 Reports tab on dashboard:
 Summary of payments of all employees for specific client (Total income of all fields) Option of returning per month, or per quartly, or annually

-- Fix the period filter that reflects it
+- Fix the period filter that reflects it+